grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

-Practicing what we already learned
+Practicing what we have already learned
 ==================================

 > And now, a taste of things to come!